5 Things You Should Know Before Buying a Dehumidifier for Conservatory

 Dehumidifier refrigerant

-Portable dehumidifiers use a refrigerant, a liquid inside the cooling coils, that is used for the refrigeration cycle.
+Portable dehumidifiers use a refrigerant, a liquid inside the cooling coils, that is used in the refrigeration cycle.
 When shopping for a dehumidifier, always remember that a unit that uses the latest refrigerant will be more energy efficient.